How To Become a Biotechnologist - Education & Experience

 University of Maryland Global Campus

-The University of Maryland Global Campus offers a hybrid bachelor of science (BS) in biotechnology.
+The University of Maryland Global Campus offers an online bachelor of science (BS) program in biotechnology.
 While all classes are available online, the overall requirements may include an onsite component.
 Applicants are expected to have already gained technical and scientific knowledge of biotechnology through transferable credit and practical experience.

 Graduates of this program will be able to find solutions to global issues such as food insecurity, bioremediation, and the SARS-COV-2 virus (Covid-19).
 Combining applied coursework and laboratory skills with a biotechnology internship experience and upper-level study, the program’s curriculum prepares students for careers in biomedical research, pharmaceuticals, and more.

-The UMGC curriculum includes classes such as inquiries in biological science; molecular and cellular biology; bioinformatics; laboratory management and safety; and current trends and applications in the life sciences.
+The UMGC curriculum includes classes such as inquiries in biological science; molecular and cellular biology; bioinformatics; laboratory management and safety; and general microbiology.
 The program consists of 120 credits, and students can transfer up to 90 credits which may be completed in four years.

 Indiana University, Bloomington